Mohammadjamiu/tahugo_updated/content/how-to-tech/explain-es6-in-detail.md

 title: Javascript ES6 (ECMAScript 6) Explained for Beginners
 slug: explain es6 in detail
 postdate: March 13, 2023
+description:
-description: ES6, or ECMAScript 6, is a version of JavaScript that comes several new features and improvements to the language
+  ES6, or ECMAScript 6, is a version of JavaScript that comes with several new features and improvements to the language.
 categorylabel: Tech Stuff
 categories: '["How-to-tech"]'
 image: /images/code-944499_640.webp